pateldd1/TravelSmart/README.md

   end
   ```

 On the frontend, a filter object will be a slice of state that will be passed in when making an ajax request for an index of homes, and the subsequent response will update the map api with the filtered index.
-Sort Filter action and Bounce Filter actions were added to help
+Sort Filter action and Shade Filter actions were added to help
-with the bouncing of markers based on mouse hovering and the sorting of the houses based on price.
+with the shading blue of markers based on mouse hovering and the sorting of the houses based on price.

 ``` JavaScript
 export const updateFilter = (filter, value) => (dispatch, getState) => {